 The Makers of Adidas And Puma Are Brothers

-Adidas and Puma are one of the famous shoe brands around the world, but many do not know that two estranged German brothers founded both these multinational companies are brothers.
+Adidas and Puma are famous shoe brands around the world, but many do not know that two estranged German brothers founded both these multinational companies are brothers.

 Yes!
-Adolf Dassler also was known as Adi was the founder of the sportswear company Adidas, and his younger brother of Rudolf Dassler also known as Rudi was the founder of Puma.
+Adolf Dassler also known as Adi was the founder of the sportswear company Adidas, and his younger brother Rudolf Dassler also known as Rudi was the founder of Puma.

-Adolf, who was a sports fanatic, begun to make primarily hand-sewn athletic footwear in his mother’s wash kitchen in Herzogenaurach after his return from World War I.
+Adolf, who was a sports fanatic, began to make primarily hand-sewn athletic footwear in his mother’s wash kitchen in Herzogenaurach after his return from World War I.